talwarabhimanyu/nlp_experiments/README.md

 ## Visualization of Layer Activation Distribution with and without BatchNorm
 * Inspired by the paper [_How Does Batch Normalization Help Optimization?_](https://arxiv.org/abs/1805.11604), this notebook trains a VGG-11 architecture on CIFAR-10 and compares layer activation distributions with and without BatchNorm.
 I observe activations of Layer 10 of the original VGG11 network (the one which does not use BatchNorm).

-* **Distributional stability of activations is similar, BN or no BN**: The plots below show disitribution of activations of Layer 10, with and without using BatchNorm (see notebook for code).
+* **Distributional stability of activations is similar across epochs, BN or no BN**: The plots below show disitribution of activations of Layer 10, with and without using BatchNorm (see notebook for code).
 I do observe a slight shift in the distribution (without BatchNorm) between epochs 0-10, however it does not seem severe (sorry for not being precise!).

   Santurkar et. al do note in the paper that the "difference in disitributional stability [...] seems to be marginal."